pydata/numexpr/ANNOUNCE.rst

 Also, there is a new version of setup.py that allows better management of the NumPy dependency during pip installs.
 Thanks to Aleks Bunin.

+Windows related bugs have been addressed and (hopefully) squashed.
+Thanks to Christoph Gohlke.

 In case you want to know more in detail what has changed in this version, see: